Ordination: The Church of Jesus Christ of Latter-day Saints

 "Ordination to an office in the Aaronic Priesthood is done by or under the direction of the bishop or branch president.
 Ordination to an office in the Melchizedek Priesthood is done by or under the direction of the stake or mission president.
-To perform a priesthood ordination, one or more authorized priesthood holders place their hands lightly on the person’s head."
+To perform a priesthood ordination, one or more authorized priesthood holders place their hands lightly on the person's head."

 Latter-day Saints believe in a line of priesthood authority that traces back to Jesus Christ and his apostles.
 LDS adherents believe the church's founder, Joseph Smith, was ordained under the hands of apostles Peter, James, and John, who appeared to Smith as angelic messengers in 1829.

 Islam

-Muslims do not formally ordain religious leaders.
+Islam has no formal clergy or ordained religious leaders.
 Ordination is viewed as a distinct aspect of other religions and is rejected.
-Islam does not have a formal and separated clergy.

-Religious leaders are usually called Imams or Sheikhs or Maulana.
-The title Imam (when used outside the historic Shi'ite context) refers to someone who leads in prayer and can also be used in a linguistic sense for anyone who leads other Muslims in congregational prayers.
-Sheikh is an Arabic word meaning "old man" and is used as an honorable title for a learned man; Shaikhah refers to a woman learned in Islamic issues.
-This title is usually more prevalent in the Arabic countries.
-The word Maulana is a title bestowed upon students who have graduated from a Madrasa (Islamic theological school) throughout the Indian subcontinent region.
-Although different Muslim schools, universities or madrasas might follow different graduation ceremonies upon a student's completion of a 4-year B.A. of Islamic Studies or a 7–8 Alim Course, these ceremonies do not in any way symbolize ordination.
+Instead, the faith’s religious leaders are usually called imams, sheikhs, or mawlānā—none of which imply ordination.
+The title imam (when not referring to the Shi'a doctrine of the Imamate) is given to an individual who leads Muslims in salah; the term can also be used in a linguistic sense for anyone who leads other Muslims in congregational prayers.
+Sheikh (شَيْخ, 'elder' or 'noble') is an Arabic honorific title for a male Islamic scholar or tribal chieftain; shaikhah (شيخة) refers to a female learned in Islamic issues.
+The title is usually more prevalent in Arabic countries.
+The word mawlana is a title bestowed upon students who have graduated from a madrasa (Islamic theological academy) throughout the Indian subcontinent.
+Although Muslim schools, universities, and madrasas might follow different graduation ceremonies upon a student's completion of a 4-year undergraduate program in Islamic studies or a 7–8-year 'alim course, their respective ceremonies neither symbolize nor confer ordination.